August 6, 2022

-During the second semester of his senior year (5 years ago), I asked my son Liam whether he had a case of “senioritis”.
+During the second semester of his senior year in high school (6 years ago), I asked my son Liam whether he had a case of “senioritis”.
 He responded that he did not like being idle and that high school did not provide the same challenge that it once had.
 He even suggested that he would not mind a little more homework (yeah, I gasped too).

 With that, I asked him if he would be interested in writing an article about camp.

 “Sure, what is the title?”

 “How about ‘how camp prepared me for college?”